-- 2.5.1 When obstacles have been identified, the aerodrome operator should make every effort to have them removed, or reduced in height so that they are no longer an obstacle.
-If the obstacle is a single object, it may be possible to negotiate reach agreement with the owner of the property to reduce the height to acceptable limits without adverse effect.
-Examples of such objects are a tree, a television aerial or a chimney. - 2.5.2 In the case of trees, which are trimmed, agreement should be reached in writing with the property owner to ensure that future growth will not create new obstacles.
-Property owners can give such assurance by agreeing to trim the trees when necessary, or by permitting access to the premises for the aerodrome operator's representative to trim them trimming done by the aerodrome operator's representative.
+2.5.1 When obstacles have been identified, the aerodrome operator should make every effort to have them removed, or reduced in height so they are no longer an obstacle.
+If the obstacle is a single object, it may be possible to negotiate with the owner of the property to reduce the height to acceptable limits without adverse effect.
+Examples of such objects are a tree, a television aerial or a chimney.

+- 2.5.2 In the case of trees, which are trimmed, agreement should be reached in writing with the property owner to ensure that future growth will not create new obstacles.
+Property owners can give assurance by agreeing to trim the trees when necessary or permitting access to the premises for the aerodrome operator's representative to trim them.
 It is important to assess the growth rate of trees and trim them low enough so that the ensuing growth will be below the obstacle surface until the surface is next due for survey. - 2.5.3 Some aids to navigation both electronic, such as instrument landing system (ILS) components, and visual, such as approach and runway lights, constitute obstacles which cannot be removed.
 Such objects should be frangibly designed and constructed, and mounted on frangible couplings so that they will fail on impact without significant damage to an aircraft.
 Further guidance is available in ICAO Doc 9157, Aerodrome Design Manual Part 6 Frangibility.